snowfluke/wajs-bot-boilerplate/README.md

 # WAJS-BOT-BOILERPLATE

 A boilerplate for those who wants a quick start in building a whatsapp bot via whatsapp-web.js.

-If you're looking for REST API version, you can go here: https://github.com/snowfluke/wagate
+- If you're looking for REST API version, you can go here: https://github.com/snowfluke/wagate
+- For dial-based bot whatsapp, visit: https://github.com/snowfluke/dial-wabot-boilerplate

 ## Contribution